Purpose

 - Tie-break: stable lex order on

-fuzzyScore < 0.40 are dropped before threshold evaluation; this prunes obvious noise.
+fuzzyScore < 0.40are dropped before threshold evaluation; this prunes obvious noise.

 Thresholds